 Does New Jersey Medicaid count my assets?

 Only on some pathways.
 The MAGI categories (children, parents, pregnant residents, expansion adults) have no asset test.
-The aged/blind/disabled and long-term-care pathways do count assets; a single long-term-care applicant is limited to $2,000 in countable assets, with the home and one car generally exempt.
+The aged/blind/disabled and long-term-care pathways do count assets: a single ABD applicant is limited to $4,000 and a single long-term-care applicant to $2,000 in countable assets, with the home and one car generally exempt.

 Can I qualify for nursing-home Medicaid if my income is too high?